-Let's go a little bit further.
-This time we're going to turn to Matthew 26:26, as we continue to lay the foundation for this series on THE PASSOVER.
+Let us go a little bit further.
+This time we are going to turn to Matthew 26, as we continue to lay the foundation for this series on the Passover.
 Here, on this occasion, we see Matthew's recording of the events that occurred on the last night of Jesus Christ's life—when He had His last Passover meal with His disciples.
 It was here that He instituted the new symbols representing His body and blood.
 (Here I mean the "new symbols" for the proper keeping of the Passover.)

-And as they were eating, Jesus took bread, blessed and broke it, and gave it to the disciples and said, "Take, eat; this is My body."
-27 Then he took the cup, and gave thanks, and gave it to them, saying, "Drink from it, all of you.
-28 For this is My blood of the new covenant, which is shed for many for the remission of sins."
-(Matthew 26:26-28)
+Matthew 26:26-28 And as they were eating, Jesus took bread, blessed and broke it, and gave it to the disciples and said, "Take, eat; this is My body."
+Then he took the cup, and gave thanks, and gave it to them, saying, "Drink from it, all of you.
+For this is My blood of the new covenant, which is shed for many for the remission of sins."

 Notice that He said, "Do this in remembrance of Me."
-(Now, that's not here.
+(Now, that is not here.
 That's back in Luke 22, in case you want to turn to it later.)
 "Do this in remembrance of Me."
-Now, what are "memorials?"
+Now, what are "memorials"?
 A memorial is an occasion dedicated to remembering events of great importance on the date of that event.
-Memorials are occasions dedicated to remembering events of great importance; and those memorials are held on the date of that event.
+Memorials are occasions dedicated toremembering events of great importance; and those memorials are held on the date of that event.

 Thus, in the United States, we keep Independence Day on July the fourth.
 Not on July the fifth, not on July the third—but on the day that memorializes our independence.
 So then, every year it is memorialized on the date that our independence was declared.

-Let's go back into the Old Testament, to Deuteronomy 30:15-19.
+Let us go back into the Old Testament, to Deuteronomy 30.
 I want to begin here, because this is a series of verses of very solemn significance.
-I want to bring this up in regard to PASSOVER, because I want to impress on each and every one of us that properly keeping Passover is a matter of no small importance.
+I want to bring this up in regard to Passover, because I want to impress on each and every one of us that properly keeping Passover is a matter of no small importance.
 (Hang on to that!)

-"See, I have set before you today life and good, death and evil.
-(Deuteronomy 30:15a]
+Deuteronomy 30:15 "See, I have set before you today life and good, death and evil . . .

-In that I command you today to love the LORD your God.
-(Deuteronomy 30:16a)
+Deuteronomy 30:16 "in that I command you today to love the LORD your God . . .

 What is the Bible's definition of love?
 It is the keeping of the commands of God.
 We express love to God, and to our fellow man, by keeping the commands of God.

-I command you today to love the LORD your God, to walk in His ways, and to keep His commandments, His statutes, and His judgments, that you may live and multiply.
-(Deuteronomy 30:16b)
+Deuteronomy 30:16 I command you today to love the LORD your God, to walk in His ways, and to keep His commandments, His statutes, and His judgments, that you may live and multiply . . .

 The implication is already that if we choose not to love God (by keeping His commands) then we are choosing to die.

-And the LORD your God will bless you in the land, which you go to possess.
-(Deuteronomy 30:16c)
+Deuteronomy 30:16 . . . and the LORD your God will bless you in the land, which you go to possess.

 Now, think of that in human terms.
-Don't you love to "bless" those whom you love?
+Don't you love to "bless" those who love you?
 Sure you do.
 "That's the way to life," God is saying.
 "You love Me; and I will bless you,"—because He loves to bless those who love Him.

-Again, think of that in terms of PASSOVER.
+Again, think of that in terms of Passover.
 Where is our life?
 I told you, just a few minutes before, that eternal life (which is what the Bible, most of the time, has in mind) begins with the sacrifice of Jesus Christ.
 He was our Passover, the Lamb of God.
-That's where eternal life begins.
+That is where eternal life begins.

 Are we going to choose to continue to follow through memorializing that event?
-Well, we'll go on.
-There is no way that I can diminish the importance of PASSOVER to us, when we begin to look at it in this regard.
+Well, we will go on.
+There is no way that I can diminish the importance of Passover to us, when we begin to look at it in this regard.
 It is a matter of life and death.
 Think of it in these terms.

 Now, obviously, there are some things in regards to keeping Passover that are more important than others.
-But consider, as a whole, that the keeping of Passover correctly has to be done—if we are going to live!
+But considered as a whole, the keeping of Passover correctly has to be done—if we are going to live!

-Let's go back to the book of ROMANS, in the New Testament; and we will add a New Testament emphasis to what I have just said.
+Let us go back to the book of Romans and we will add a New Testament emphasis to what I have just said.
 This is a verse that I already quoted, somewhat, before in this sermon.

 Jesus Christ is our Passover, slain for us for the remission of sins.
 Without His sacrifice, we will die in our sins.
-Okay, with that in mind, let's go back to the book of JOHN; and we will see just how important keeping Passover is.
+With that in mind, let us go back to the book of John; and we will see just how important keeping Passover is.

-Then Jesus said to them, "Most assuredly, I say to you, unless you eat the flesh of the Son of Man and drink His blood, you have no life in you.
-(John 6:53)
+John 6:53 Then Jesus said to them, "Most assuredly, I say to you, unless you eat the flesh of the Son of Man and drink His blood, you have no life in you."

 Remember the symbols?
-The bread represents His broken body.
+The bread represents His body.
 The wine represents His shed blood.
 That is what we literally eat—the symbols of His body and the symbols of His blood.
-IF you do not "eat" the flesh of the Son of Man and "drink" His blood, THEN you have no "life" in you.
-The proper keeping of the Passover is a matter of life and death [now] just as surely as it was in the Old Testament, when God passed over the homes of the Israelites!
+If you do not "eat" the flesh of the Son of Man and "drink" His blood, then you have no life in you!
+The proper keeping of the Passover is a matter of life and death just as surely as it was in the Old Testament, when God passed over the homes of the Israelites!

-Now here is a clear, dogmatic statement—in John 6:53.
+Now here is a clear, dogmatic statement in John 6:53.
 There is no middle ground.
 There is no compromise.
 The annual reaffirmation of the covenant—through the Passover—is at the heart and core of an on-going relationship with Jesus Christ and God the Father.
 I do not believe that I can over-emphasize it, because it begins eternal life.
 It begins the plan of God.
-And if we cannot get pass the simplicity of the PASSOVER, how are we ever going to go on to perfection?
+And if we cannot get past the simplicity of the Passover, how are we ever going to go on to perfection?

 The implication is "food that gives life" and "drink that gives life."